Azeri–Chirag–Gunashli: History

-The West Azeri drilling modules arrived in Baku in August 2004 and the platform launched in May 2005.
-The platform's topsides was installed in September 2005 and production started in January 2006.
-East Azeri drilling modules and quarters arrived in Baku in June 2005 and the platform was launched in March 2006.
-The topside was installed in March 2006 and the production began in October 2006.
+The West Azeri drilling modules arrived in Baku in August 2004, and the platform was launched in May 2005.
+The platform's topsides were installed in September 2005, and production started in January 2006.
+East Azeri drilling modules and living quarters arrived in Baku in June 2005, and the platform was launched in March 2006.
+The topside was installed in March 2006, and production began in October 2006.

 The Deepwater Gunashli pre-drilling program started in December 2005.
-Drilling modules and quarters arrived in Baku in June 2006.
+Drilling modules and living quarters arrived in Baku in June 2006.
 The platform became operational in April 2008.

-On September 14, 2017, The Azerbaijan Government and the State Oil Company of the Republic of Azerbaijan (SOCAR), together with BP, Chevron, INPEX, Statoil, ExxonMobil, TP, ITOCHU and ONGC Videsh have signed an agreement to extend the PSA for ACG fields until 2049.
+On September 14, 2017, the Azerbaijan Government and the State Oil Company of the Republic of Azerbaijan (SOCAR), together with BP, Chevron, INPEX, Statoil, ExxonMobil, Turkish Petroleum (TP), ITOCHU and ONGC Videsh, signed an agreement to extend the PSA for ACG fields until 2049.

-On April 19, 2019, SOCAR president Rovnag Abdullayev and BP’s regional president for Azerbaijan, Georgia, and Turkey, Garry Johns signed a contract cost $6 billion.
-The final investment decision on the Azeri Central East (ACE) platform, which is planned to be built on the Azeri–Chirag–Gunashli (ACG) block, has been adopted at the signing ceremony.
-The construction is scheduled to start in 2019, and the completion is scheduled for mid-2022.
+On April 19, 2019, SOCAR President Rovnag Abdullayev and BP’s regional president for Azerbaijan, Georgia, and Turkey, Garry Johns signed a contract worth US$6 billion.
+The final investment decision for the Azeri Central East (ACE) platform, to be built on the Azeri–Chirag–Gunashli (ACG) block, was made during a signing ceremony.
+Construction was scheduled to begin in 2019.
+Completion was planned for mid-2022.

+The ACE platform was installed offshore in 2023 and began oil production on 16 April 2024.
+It was the seventh production platform installed as part of the ACG development.

-In the first quarter of 2024 production was 339000 oilbbl/d, approximately one-third of peak value.
+In the first quarter of 2024, production was 339000 oilbbl/d, approximately one-third of its peak level.
+The ACE platform was brought on stream as production from the mature ACG fields continued to decline.

+In 2024, BP and its ACG co-venturers also agreed to advance the exploration, appraisal, development and production of non-associated natural gas resources within the ACG contract area.
+Commercial production of non-associated gas began in June 2026.